exasol/cloud-storage-extension/doc/user_guide/user_guide.md

   http://w:<WRITE_PASSWORD>@exasol.datanode.domain.com:2580/<BUCKET>/
 ```

+> :warning: Please check the curl command line parameters carefully.
+If `-T` is omitted, an empty JAR
+> file might be created in BucketFS.

 You can also check out the Exasol [BucketFS Client](https://github.com/exasol/bucketfs-client/) as an
 alternative option to upload jar files to buckets in BucketFS.